Cloufield/gwaslab/docs/Download.md

  'data_directory': '/Users/he/.gwaslab/'}
 ```

-Sometimes you might need to use your own files, which can be done using `gl.options.set_option(key, newpath)` (simply run this after loadnig the gwaslab package):
+Sometimes you might need to use your own files, which can be done using `gl.options.set_option(key, newpath)` (simply run this after loading the gwaslab package):

 ```
 # change the path for formatbook